jeanpaulcardenas/tradeAnalysis/README.md

 ## Testing

-Basic tests for data parsing and metrics will be added.
+Basic tests for data parsing and metrics will be added
-(To run tests, use `pytest` after writing test files.)

 ---